Archives Directory for the History of Collecting in America

 Call Number: Ms. Coll.
 75

-extent8 items (8 leaves).
+extent8 items (8 leaves)

 formatsCorrespondence

-accessContact repository for restrictions and policies.
+accessContact the repository for access and restrictions.

-record sourcehttp://www.franklin.library.upenn.edu
+record sourcehttps://find.library.upenn.edu/catalog/9927058403503681?hld_id=22300981090003681

 acquisition informationContained in: Edgar Fahs Smith Memorial Collection of Miscellaneous Manuscripts.